 - The Virtual DOM

-Components are the building blocks upon which all React-powered applications are built.
+Components are the building blocks upon which all React JS-powered applications are built.
 All web pages that use React use components to declare each part of the site.
 For instance, a navigation bar may be a component, or an article on a web page may be a component.
 In turn, the article component could consist of a comment component or a text component.

 Components allow you to develop user interfaces that are easier to maintain and load quickly.
 Here are the main topics you should master when it comes to React components:

 - How to create an instance of a component

 - How do components interact